Navigating

 View a list of available characters and locations.

-Access the author’s prompt input box.
+Access the Prompt input box.

 Create and submit Author Prompt.